-This year I especially remember my friend Bill, who died two years ago.
+I especially remember my late friend Bill.
 Bill served in the Army during World War II , part of the force that invaded Normandy France in June 1944.
 I recently read a memoir he wrote about his military experiences.

 As a 20 year old he joined the Army in 1943, deployed to England and prepared for the invasion.
 What he thought would be a grand adventure turned into a nightmare which he vividly captured in his book.